The Essential Soft Skills that Cybersecurity Professionals Need to Succeed

 EC-Council University: Your Gateway to Cybersecurity Learning

 ECCU provides a top-notch educational experience in cybersecurity.
 ECCU’s provides a bachelor’s Degree in cyber security and a master’s of cyber security are comprehensively curated to impart industry-relevant skills to students.

 Soft skills training is an important aspect of ECCU’s teaching methodology.
 We’re committed to helping our students develop the personal qualities, knowledge, and abilities needed to thrive in cybersecurity management, leadership, and technical roles.

-Accredited by the Distance Education Accrediting Commission (DEAC), ECCU is the perfect choice for your cybersecurity education needs, offering degree and non-degree programs.
+Accredited by the Distance Education Accrediting Commission (DEAC), ECCU is the perfect choice for your cybersecurity education needs, offering online cyber security degrees and non-degree programs.
 Through our courses taught by industry practitioners and seasoned mentors, students graduate with invaluable hands-on experience.

 Identity Theft Resource Center.
 (2022, January 24).
-Identity Theft Resource Center’s 2021 Annual Data Breach Report sets new record for number of compromises [Press release]. https://www.idtheftcenter.org/post/identity-theft-resource-center-2021-annual-data-breach-report-sets-new-record-for-number-of-compromises
+Identity Theft Resource Center’s 2021 Annual Data Breach Report sets new record for the number of compromises [Press release]. https://www.idtheftcenter.org/post/identity-theft-resource-center-2021-annual-data-breach-report-sets-new-record-for-number-of-compromises

 U.S. Bureau of Labor Statistics.
 Fastest growing occupations.
 In Occupational Outlook handbook.
 U.S. Department of Labor. https://www.bls.gov/ooh/fastest-growing.htm